tombomba/tombomba.github.io/_posts/2018-10-25-dinner-for-few-what-goes-around-comes-around.md

 ---
-title: "Eat the rich, exploit the poor at a 'Dinner for Few'"
+title: "Eat the rich"
+dek: "Nassos Vakalis' latest short is a bald political allegory and a good one"
 image: dinner-for-few.jpg
 media:
   video: https://player.vimeo.com/video/288759859